How much does a new hot tub cost?

 240V requires an electrician to wire the resting location of the spa.

-The cost of running 240V electrical wires can be rather costly (about $300 for 100 feet of 6 AWG copper wire), but in the long run 240V can be worth the upfront costs.
+The cost of running 240V electrical wires can be rather expensive (about $300 for 100 feet of 6 AWG copper wire), but in the long run 240V can be worth the upfront costs.

 - GFCI breaker/outlet: $120